Tech-at-DU/React-Redux-Timers-Tutorial/P08-List-Timers/content.md

 # List Timers

 The list of timers will display all of the timers you have created.
 Each timer displayed in the list will display the name, time, and
 a button to start or stop that timer.

 ## Timer List Component

 The Timer list should display a list of timers in the store.
 The start/stop button will send messages to the dispatcher.

 To access the redux store it will need to be a container/component.

-This component will use both mapStateToProps and mapDipatchToProps.
+This component will use both mapStateToProps and mapDispatchToProps.

 ## mapStateToProps

 Create a new component: 'src/list-timers.js'.

 ```JSX
 import React, { Component } from 'react'